The Games We Play

 1,860: 1 Odds of an American male high school basketball player making it to the NBA, where he would make a minimum annual salary of $582,180.

 3,416: 1 Odds of an American female high school basketball player competing in the WNBA, where she would make a maximum annual salary of $115,500.

 In The Club

 As public school sports offerings have dwindled, club programs have flourished.
 “They’re filling a niche schools couldn’t afford to support,” says Colorado High School Activities Association commissioner Rhonda Blanford-Green.
 Search NBC’s SportsEngine for Denver-area clubs, and you’ll get hundreds of results.
-But finding the perfect fit for your little bundle of muscles requires a lot of research (see “Playing Goldilocks” at right).
+But finding the perfect fit for your little bundle of muscles requires a lot of research.
 To help get you started, we’ve assembled this brief look at some programs at the tops of their games.

 Club: Fort Collins Area Swim Team (FAST)

 Fees*: From $65 per month for eight-year-olds to $175 per month for high schoolers (meet fees not included)

 Collegiate Success: Since 2010, 67 alumni have competed in college, 38 at Division I schools.

 Fees*: Between $675 and $1,125 for high schoolers (uniform not included)